HongXin123456/EC601/README.txt

 Here are the reference links:
 1. https://github.com/androguard/androguard
 2. https://androguard.readthedocs.io/en/latest/.
-To start this project, I will implement the Androguard library on a simple Andriod App that contains no bugs.
-After that, I will duplicate this App and randomly throw in some errors and run Androguard on all the Apps to extract feature vectors.
+To start this project, I will implement the Androguard library on a simple Andriod App with Kivy Python Framework that contains no bugs.
+After that, I will duplicate the codes and randomly throw in some errors and run Androguard on all the Apps to extract feature vectors.
 Then, I will train a Machine Learning classifier with those vectors will be assigned labels.
-(At this point, I cannot decide which classifiers to be used, but Naive Bayes and Random Forest are good places to start.)
+At this point, I cannot decide which classifiers to be used, but Naive Bayes and Random Forest are good places to start.